Home > How to Tips

 select the disk where to install macos blank

-To continue to install macOS, you need to fix the select the disk where to install macOS blank issue, stay tuned to know more!
+To continue to install macOS, you need to fix the issue that select the disk where to install macOS blank, stay tuned to know more!

 Recover data from the disk not showing when reinstalling macOS

-When the internal/external startup disk not showing in the "select the disk where to install macOS" screen, it indicates there could be severe disk errors and your drive data may get lost.
+When the internal/external startup disk is not showing in the "select the disk where to install macOS" screen, it indicates that there could be severe disk errors, and your drive data may get lost.
 If you haven't backed up the drive before, you'd better recover the drive data first before proceeding to fix the issue.

-Steps to recover drive data from iBoysoft Data Recovey for Mac:
+Steps to recover drive data from iBoysoft Data Recovery for Mac:

-1. After downloading the installer, follow the onscreen guide to install the data recovery software.
+1. After downloading the installer, follow the onscreen instructions to install it.

 2. Connect the external drive that is not showing, and launch iBoysoft Data Recovery for Mac.